hellojsna/CSSFilterTool/README.md

 Users can apply various CSS filter and backdrop-filter values to various HTML elements and see the results in real-time.

+Web font used in this project is [Pretendard GOV](https://github.com/orioncactus/pretendard).

 ## Features

-- WYSIWYG style playground for CSS filters.
+- WYSIWYG style playground for CSS filters: Real-time preview of filters.
 - Various elements to apply filters to, including images, texts, and overlay elements.
 - Ability to copy the generated CSS just by clicking.
+- Edit the preview elements' HTML by right-clicking (or long-pressing on touch devices).
+- "Feeling Lucky" button to randomly select a filter and value.

 ## Technologies Used
 - HTML5